Debilitating Depression, Symptoms & Treatment

 • Brain chemistry: A chemical imbalance in the brain parts that manage thoughts, mood, appetite, sleep, and behavior in people who are dealing with depression.

-• Hormone levels: It is one of the common depression causes in females.
+• Hormone levels: It is one of the common it causes in females.
 Changes in female hormones progesterone and estrogen during various periods in life such as perimenopause, menstrual cycle, postpartum period, or menopause may raise the risk of depression in women.

 • Early childhood trauma: Some events affect how your body reacts to fear and other stressful situations.